mulesoft-catalyst/fluentbit-rtf-self-managed-k8s/README.md

 # Fluentbit Example for RTF on Self-Managed k8s
 This repository contains an example fluentbit (FB) configuration for RTF on Self-Managed kubernetes.
-The output used is an example for Azure Log Analytics, however this output can easily be overridden to use other target systems.
+The output used is an example for Azure Log Analytics, however this can easily be overridden to use other target systems.

+## Why?
+Fluentbit has become one of the [most extended](https://www.cncf.io/blog/2022/03/22/fluent-bit-reaches-1-billion-downloads/) solutions to collect and process logs given the increased scalability, flexibility, and performance when compared to other market lead solutions, like Fluentd.

+Given its growing popularity, it is normal to find customers who want to adopt it as an enterprise-level solution for their k8s clusters to address typical requirements such as combining multiple logs into a single log.
+There is a lot of documentation on the net about how to create a multiline parser, but since the Fluentbit community is very active, changes are continuously introduced and it is easy to find documentation that refers to deprecated configurations.

 ## Features provided
 - A parser with multiline support to unify logs that have been split due to Docker's limitation of processing 16K chunks.
 This is especially useful in cases where the logs are excessively large (although they shouldn't!
 If this is the case, you should review your login strategy)